flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

     # Create a root certificate named "osm.root" (See: https://www.vaultproject.io/docs/secrets/pki#setup)
     vault write pki/root/generate/internal common_name='osm.root' ttl='87600h'

-The OSM control plane provides verbose logs on operations done with the Vault installations.
+The osm-edge control plane provides verbose logs on operations done with the Vault installations.

 ### Using cert-manager

-[cert-manager](https://cert-manager.io) is another provider for issuing signed certificates to the OSM service mesh, without the need for storing private keys in Kubernetes. cert-manager has support for multiple issuer backends [core](https://cert-manager.io/docs/configuration/) to cert-manager, as well as pluggable [external](https://cert-manager.io/docs/configuration/external/)
+[cert-manager](https://cert-manager.io) is another provider for issuing signed certificates to the osm-edge service mesh, without the need for storing private keys in Kubernetes. cert-manager has support for multiple issuer backends [core](https://cert-manager.io/docs/configuration/) to cert-manager, as well as pluggable [external](https://cert-manager.io/docs/configuration/external/)